mwbowers/mwbowers.github.io/reference/asna-qsys-runtime/exceptions/transaction-not-started-exception.md

 | Name |  Description
 | --- | ---
-| **TransactionNotStartedException**(  ) | Empty constuctor that sets the exception message to hard-coded text related to the transaction which has not yet started that caused an exception.
+| **TransactionNotStartedException**(  ) | Empty constructor that sets the exception message to hard-coded text related to the transaction which has not yet started that caused an exception.

 <br>

 ### TransactionNotStartedException(  )

-Empty constuctor that sets the exception message to hard-coded text related to the transaction which has not yet started that caused an exception.
+Empty constructor that sets the exception message to hard-coded text related to the transaction which has not yet started that caused an exception.

 ```cs
 TransactionNotStartedException(  );